kw66/AT-ReID/README.md

 [1] Liang Zheng, Liyue Shen, Lu Tian, Shengjin Wang, Jingdong Wang, and Qi Tian.
 Scalable person re-identification: A benchmark.
 In Proceedings of the IEEE International Conference on Computer Vision, pages 1116–1124, 2015.

+[2] Wei Li, Rui Zhao, Tong Xiao, and Xiaogang Wang.
+Deepreid: Deep filter pairing neural network for person re-identification.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pages 152–159, 2014.

-[2] Longhui Wei, Shiliang Zhang, Wen Gao, and Qi Tian.
+[3] Longhui Wei, Shiliang Zhang, Wen Gao, and Qi Tian.
 Person transfer gan to bridge domain gap for person re-identification.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pages 79–88, 2018.

-[3] Qize Yang, Ancong Wu, and Wei-Shi Zheng.
-Person re-identification by contour sketch under moderate clothing change.
-IEEE Transactions on Pattern Analysis and Machine Intelligence, 43(6):2029–2046, 2019.

 [4] Ancong Wu, Wei-Shi Zheng, Hong-Xing Yu, Shaogang Gong, and Jianhuang Lai.
 Rgb-infrared cross-modality person re-identification.
 In Proceedings of the IEEE International Conference on Computer Vision, pages 5380–5389, 2017.

+[5] Dat Tien Nguyen, Hyung Gil Hong, Ki Wan Kim, and Kang Ryoung Park.
+Person recognition system based on a combination of body images from visible light and thermal cameras.
+Sensors, 17(3):605, 2017.

-[5]  Yukang Zhang and Hanzi Wang.
+[6]  Yukang Zhang and Hanzi Wang.
 Diverse embedding expansion network and low-light cross-modality benchmark for visible-infrared person re-identification.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pages 2153–2162, 2023.

+[7] Qize Yang, Ancong Wu, and Wei-Shi Zheng.
+Person re-identification by contour sketch under moderate clothing change.
+IEEE Transactions on Pattern Analysis and Machine Intelligence, 43(6):2029–2046, 2019.

+[8] Xuelin Qian, Wenxuan Wang, Li Zhang, Fangrui Zhu, Yanwei Fu, Tao Xiang, Yu-Gang Jiang, and Xiangyang Xue.
+Long-term cloth-changing person re-identification.
+In Proceedings of the Asian Conference on Computer Vision, 2020.

+[9] Peng Xu and Xiatian Zhu.
+Deepchange: A long-term person re-identification benchmark with clothes change.
+In Proceedings of the IEEE/CVF International Conference on Computer Vision, pages 11196–11205, 2023.

 ### Contact
 If you have any questions, please feel free to contact us.
 E-mail: lxlkw@mail.ustc.edu.cn